Jessie219-web/wiki-documents/docs/Sensor/SenseCAP/LoRaWAN_Tracker/open_source_lorawan.md

-### Switch to Meshtastic Firmware
+### Restore the Factory Firmware

-If you want to use the Meshtastic back, after flashing the bootloader, refer to [flash the Meshtastic application firmware](https://wiki.seeedstudio.com/sensecap_t1000_e/#step-3-flash-firmware) to use the Meshtastic network.
+* Use the factory firmware back, flash the `t1000_e_dev_kit_11_lorawan_tracker.uf2` firmware.
+* Use the SenseCAP cloud, need to import the SenseCAP keys by scanning the QR code on the device label.